CX-Box/cxbox-doc/docs/widget/fields/field/inlinePickList/inlinePickList.md

 # InlinePickList

-`InlinePickList` is component similar to PickList, but with drop-down instead of popup to select values Use if:
+`InlinePickList` is component similar to [Picklist](/widget/fields/field/pickList/pickList), but uses drop-down instead of popup for value selection

-1) Use for growing entities more than 1000 lines.
-For small entities use dictionary.`see more` [dictionary](/widget/fields/field/dictionary/dictionary)

 ## Basics
 ### How does it look?